Prepare now for PCI 4.0 with help from AWA. Get Started

 • They want to steal data and/or money.

-When posing as IT helpdesk staff, for example, an intruder could act as a user and ask for personal information such as a user name and password.
+For example, when posing as IT helpdesk staff, an intruder could act as a user and ask for personal information such as a user name and password.
 The fact that so many individuals are willing to give over their personal information, especially if it appears to be coming from a reputable representative, is astonishing.
 Essentially, social engineering is the use of deception to persuade others to give up their personal information or data to gain access to it.

 How Does Social Engineering Work?